AlundorZhu/CMORE_Box_Keypoints/data/readme.md

 The keypoint 8 is front top of the divider, point 7 is back top of the divider.

 **Quality of the labels:**
-Zoom into the keypoint and make sure they are on the box.
+Zoom into the keypoint (with mouse scroll) and make sure they are on the box.
 Labeling it on the edge sometime can be tricky, so make the labels a bit inside the box to be safe.

 ## Export the labels
 Once you finish labeling, export the labels in `Ultralytics YOLO pose 1.0` format.
 Include the images as well.
 Rename the exported zip file to `<video name>.zip`.
 CVAT has it's own way of structing the files, but you can pass me the zip file at this point...